ayumi-cloud/ga4/README.md

 ## Adding Custom Charts 📈

+For the full list of features to create custom charts, see here: [Dimensions & Metrics Explorer Tool](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/)

 ### Bar Charts 📊

 Bar charts are great for comparing values against each other.
 In this example, we'll create a bar chart to show how many users are visiting our site in the 10 most common cities.